fibo/.software/README.md

 $ git clone https://github.com/fibo/.software.git
 ```

-If you don' t have git installed you can try the following commands
+If you don't have git installed you can try the following commands

 ```bash
 $ cd